 Psychological, cultural and spiritual harm is dependent on the values and experiences of individual consumers, which makes identifying specific examples difficult.
-When rating an event, engage with the consumer and whānau to identify their perspective and ability to function as a result, for example, consider the psychological effect on a consumer when consent isn't obtained before an examination or procedure.

-Psychological, cultural and spiritual harm can result from such events as unconsented student involvement, not being offered the opportunity for whānau support in the room during contact with the care provider, care providers not being supportive of tino rangatiratanga and providers dismissing or undermining consumer wishes.
+When rating an event, engage with the consumer and whānau to identify their perspective and ability to function as a result.
+For example, consider the psychological effect when consent isn't obtained before an examination or procedure, not offering the opportunity for whānau support in the room during a procedure or care providers not being supportive of tino rangatiratanga, and dismissing or undermining consumer wishes.

-SAC 1 - Severe: death or harm causing severe loss of function and/or requiring life-saving intervention
+SAC 1 - Death or harm causing severe loss of function and/or requiring lifesaving intervention